metabase/metabase/docs/data-modeling/metadata-editing.md

 #### Filter widget options

+The default behavior for the `Is` filter for the field.

-- **Search box**: Enter a search term and Metabase will display checkboxes for column values that match the search.
+- **Search box**: Metabase will display a search box and suggest autocompletions for values in that column that match the search term(s).
-- **A list of all values**: dropdown menu with checkboxes for all column values.
+- **A list of all values**: Display a search box, as well as a list of checkboxes for values in a dropdown menu that people can select.
-- **Plain input box**: Enter a search term and Metabase will make autocomplete suggestions for the search (no checkboxes).
+- **Plain input box**: Display a search box, but do NOT suggest autocompletions.

-#### Default filters

-- Columns with more than 100 unique values will default to a plain input box filter.
-- Columns with fewer values will display a search box filter.
+ For the `Is` filter option, Metabase will accept multiple search terms.
+The `Is` filter will return results that match any of the terms (e.g., "term 1" OR "term 2").

 ### Changing a search box filter to a dropdown filter